FAIMS/Flinders-Survey/README.md

 ## This module can be used with no or minor modification for:
 * archaeological transect field survey
-* tracklog with point of interest recording
+* recording of tracklog with points of interest

 ## Contact info:
 For more details about the **Flinders University Archaeology Program** please visit http://www.flinders.edu.au/ehl/archaeology/.
-If you have any questions about the use of the module, contact heather.burke@flinders.edu.au or mick.morrison@flinders.edu.au.
+If you have any questions about the use of the module, mick.morrison@flinders.edu.au.

 If you have any questions about the module, please contact the FAIMS team at **enquiries@fedarch.org** and we will get back to you within one business day.